Lovinity/wwsu/README.md

 ### /messages/get
 Retrieve an array of messages sent within the last hour.
 Used by internal WWSU applications. **Requires authorization**.
  - This endpoint supports sockets, uses the "messages" event, and returns data in the structure defined in the websockets section.
- - **NOTE:** new clients should call recipients/add in order to show up as online to other clients.
+ - **NOTE:** new clients should call recipients/add in order to show up as online / accepting messages to other clients.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
+ - **WARNING:** As of version 5.0.0, the "host" parameter will be removed; instead, the host from the provided auth/host token will be used.
 #### Request
 | key | criteria |
 |--|--|